 - Creativity/ Performing Arts – Starring Carmen; Lights, Camera, Carmen!; A Girl Named Rosita

-To schedule a FREE SKYPE STORY TIME with Anika: email [email protected] to receive a link to the Google sign-up sheet.
+To schedule a FREE STORYTIME with Anika: email [email protected] to receive a link to the Google sign-up sheet.

 To schedule a VIRTUAL SCHOOL VISIT with Anika, please fill out this form and someone will be in touch soon.